kervinennoora/penetration-testing/h1-hackers-journey.md

 Geeks for Geeks.
 2024.
 How to Install Kali Linux in VirtualBox: Using Pre-built VM?
 Saatavilla: https://www.geeksforgeeks.org/install-kali-linux-in-virtualbox/

-Valkamo.
-2022.
+Valkamo, T. 2022.
 Hacking into a Target Using Metasploit.
 Saatavilla: https://tuomasvalkamo.com/PenTestCourse/week-2/